pabarnard/data-structures-and-algorithms-lectures/10-stacks.md

 Some implementions of the undo and redo operations utilize stacks.
 (They can also be implemented using linked lists.)
 One stack holds the operations for undoing while another holds the operations for redoing, and once a new operation is perform, the stack holding the redo operations is cleared out.

+A stack is often used when traveling through a data structure like a tree or a graph.
+If the priority is to travel as far down as possible, like finding the shortest path between two nodes, *depth-first search* (DFS) is used where the priority is to move down each level as much as possible.

 ## When and how should a stack be used?
 When should a different data structure be used?
 Stacks are used most when the newest operation or piece of data that's set aside should be revisited first because of its LIFO structure.